OpenSlides/openslides-performance/README.md

 Example:

 ```
-performance --admins 100 --users 100 --connect-test --keep-open-test
+performance --anonymous 100 --admins 100 --users 100 --connect-test --keep-open-test
 ```

-This will start the tests with 100 admin users and 100 non-admin users.
+This will start the tests with 100 anonymous users, 100 admin users and 100 non-admin users.
-It will first connect all 200 clients and keep the connection open afterwards
+It will first connect all 300 clients and keep the connection open afterwards

+## Build from source

-Some other values can be configured by changing the `config.go` file in `pwk/oswstest/`.
-To change them you have to clone the repository, change the files, compile and run the program with
+To change the software, you have to clone the repository and run:

 ```
 go build ./cmd/performance && ./performance